-There’s no flavor combination quite as comforting and nostalgic as peanut butter and jelly!
+There’s no flavor combination quite as comforting and nostalgic as creamy peanut butter and jelly!
 The sweet and fruity jelly perfectly cuts through the salty richness of creamy peanut butter.
-Take your peanut butter cookie game up a notch by embracing this classic flavor combination and make these peanut butter jelly cookies instead!
+Take your classic peanut butter cookie recipe game up a notch by embracing this classic flavor combination and make these cookies instead!

 These PB&J cookies are perfect for adding to your kid’s lunchbox, serving as a fun weekend breakfast treat, or taking to your next bridal or baby shower.
 Trust me, these 20-minute, one-bowl cookies are sure to become a household staple in no time!